 Slavery in America.
 Slavery in America Slavery in America began in 1607 and continued until 1865.

 These links tell you more about this controversial but, for a long time, legal practice.
 Slavery It's hard to imagine that people did these things to each other, but different times allowed different ideals.
+Your About Guide to African-American History reveals the terrible tragedy of slavery.
+Foes of Slavery These African-Americans are famous for fighting against slavery.
+Remembering Slavery: Those Who Survived Tell Their Stories Read about slavery in the words of the people who lived it and lived to tell about it.
+Black Resistance: Slavery in the U.S. Thomas Paine Speaks Out Against Slavery This article was published in newspapers in 1775.
 History For Kids - By KidsPast.com.
 History For Kids.